grafana/agent/docs/sources/flow/setup/install/macos.md

 # Install Grafana Agent in flow mode on macOS

-You can install Grafana Agent in flow mode on macOS with Homebrew .
+You can install Grafana Agent in flow mode on macOS with Homebrew.

 {{% admonition type="note" %}}
 The default prefix for Homebrew on Intel is `/usr/local`.
 The default prefix for Homebrew on Apple Silicon is `/opt/Homebrew`.
 To verify the default prefix for Homebrew on your computer, open a terminal window and type `brew --prefix`.